Overview

 also provide a written periodic report summarizing account activity and performance.
 To the extent

-that Tarbox Family Office, Inc. provides clients with periodic account statements or reports, the
+that Tarbox Family Office, Inc. provides clients with periodic account statements or reports, it urges

 account statements received from the account custodian.
 Tarbox Family Office, Inc.’s statements